mongodb/mongodb-kubernetes-operator/README.md

 If you want to deploy the operator on OpenShift you will have to provide the environment variable `MANAGED_SECURITY_CONTEXT` set to `true` for both the mongodb and mongodb agent containers, as well as the operator deployment.

-See [here](deploy/crds/mongodb.com_v1_mongodb_openshift_cr.yaml) for an example of how to provide the variable for a ReplicaSet deployment.
+See [here](deploy/crds/mongodb.com_v1_mongodb_openshift_cr.yaml) for an example of how to provide the required configuration for a MongoDB ReplicaSet.

 See [here](deploy/operator_openshift.yaml) for an example of how to provide the variable for the Operator deployment.